watzcraft/HauntingHouse/sphinx/source/part3.rst

 firewalls around our service.
 What you need is a gateway computer under your control, living in the internet.

+As no one can see the target from outside, the target itself calls out to a well known server (your gateway) and initiates a forwarding service.
-Instead of calling in the network to the target, we call the external gateway.
-On the gateway we created a listener that, when contacted, forwards the request to the target.
-In other words, I SSH to a special port on the gateway who will transparently forward to the target, tunneled through the already existing connection initiated by the target.
-For my client the gateway is not really participating in the communication, so I use for example the same PPK credentials for the target like I'd use in a direct connection.
+When we want to talk with our service on the Pi, instead of calling in the network to the target service, we call the external gateways forwarding service.
+The call is transparently forwarded to the target, tunneled through the already existing connection initiated by the target.
+For the client the gateway is not really participating in the communication, so I use for example the same PPK credentials for the target like I'd use in a direct connection.